If Michael Farris Were a Principled Christian Leader

 6) Romney’s silence on Child Protection Services which is the organization in many states specifically designed to hunt and harass homeschooling families.

-7) Romney’s personal investments in Fannie Mae and Freddy Mac, the two organizations largely responsible for the sub-prime lending crisis and therefore for the price fluctuations on the housing market in the last 10 years, hurting mainly those families who have more children and use less loans – that is, homeschooling families.
+7) According to a FIG Loans review, Romney’s personal investments in Fannie Mae and Freddy Mac, the two organizations largely responsible for the sub-prime lending crisis and therefore for the price fluctuations on the housing market in the last 10 years, hurting mainly those families who have more children and use less loans – that is, homeschooling families.

 8) Romney’s support for the murder of Terri Schiavo.